veecle/.github/profile/README.md

 - **Veecle Studio & Cloud Services** consist of a set of tools that can be used to deploy, test, monitor and manage our instances.
 At its core, this is a set of secure APIs that allows interconnecting visual tools for development, deployment, data visualisation, data storage and fleet management

 ## Upcoming
-Stay tuned! \
-Our first release is coming soon!
+**Stay tuned!
+Our first release is coming soon!**

-1. Examples of how to develop AURIX™ drivers that exploit Rust’s compiler to avoid configuration and usage errors.
+1. Examples of Rust drivers running on AURIX™ TC3X
 2. Dependency-free libraries for:
     - Asynchronous execution: embedded code is heavily event and I/O driven.
 Veecle async library massively reduces the complexity of code that relies on multitasking
     - Type-state API: most embedded execution work in a state-machine fashion.
 Veecle type-state library enforces execution order and rules at compile type